elzacontiero/MondaySpringProject/README.md

 # MondaySpringProject

 In this API project we have created methods that create, read, update and delete films and rental entries.
+To use these methods, please use the following end points;

-To use these methods, please use the following end points.
+### Films

 Read films endpoint: GET: http://localhost:8080/springProject/api/films/getFilms/{Id}